DHRI-Curriculum/glossary/how-to-add-new-terms.md

 4. (Optional) Add a section `## Readings` where you add a bulletpoint for each _reading_ you think is valuable to grasp the term that you want to add to the glossary.

 5. (Optional) Add a section `## Tutorials` where you add a bulletpoint for each _tutorial_ you think is valuable to grasp the term that you want to add to the glossary.

+6. (Optional) Add a section `## Cheat sheets` where you add a bulletpoint for each _cheat sheet_ you think is good for the learner to know about to be able to understand the term.

 (If you want a model file to look at, [here is one available](https://github.com/DHRI-Curriculum/glossary/blob/v2.0/terms/model.md).)